-There are many people who read those blogs, admire and maybe even envy the people, but do nothing.
-The temptation is there, because actually doing something means moving out of the convenient and comfortable place of pure consumption.
+There are many people who read those blogs, admire and maybe even envy the people but do nothing.
+The temptation is there because actually doing something means moving out of a convenient and comfortable place of pure consumption.

 Creatives need a healthy dose of both.
 If you work non-stop without loading up your creative well and educating, you will eventually burn out and get stuck.

 But if you never move to create, your heart will become dull.
-Those resources will loose their meaning because they are meant to evoke practical change in your own life.
+Those resources will lose their meaning because they are meant to evoke practical change in your own life.